 Booking.com: Amsterdam's elephant hiding behind the tree

-“We are the proverbial elephant hiding behind the tree,” answered CEO Darren Huston, when the mayor of Amsterdam expressed his surprise and asked him why Booking.com had flown so long under his radar (and that of many other Amsterdammers).
-Despite the fact that this digital company has grown into one of Europe’s largest e-commerce businesses, the company has until recently maintained a degree of local anonymity.
+“We are the proverbial elephant hiding behind the tree,” answered former CEO Darren Huston, when the previous mayor of Amsterdam expressed his surprise and asked him why Booking.com had flown so long under his radar (and that of many other Amsterdammers).
+Despite the fact that this digital company has grown into one of Europe’s largest e-commerce businesses, the company has previously maintained a degree of local anonymity, but no more.

 Addressing the profile